jfairbourn96/jsmol/notes.md

  - Create a page that takes the dropdown page idea for the VSEPR example but also displays the lobes.
  - Orbitals with two different JSmol windows (1st two links in email)
  - Look into displaying JSmol over the page instead of a new page.
+ - Look into the utility of the 'set picking' command